Muskrat Recipe

 Sausage making represents one of humanity's oldest food preservation techniques, and this recipe showcases how French-Canadian trappers and coureurs de bois transformed their catches into portable, flavorful sustenance.
 The addition of wild herbs reflects the forager's knowledge of edible plants found in muskrat habitats, creating a sausage that captures the essence of the wetland ecosystem.

-Test Cooking: Form small patty and pan-fry to test seasoning.
+Test Cooking: Fry a small patty to check the seasoning.
 Adjust as needed.

-Stuffing: Stuff mixture into prepared casings, twisting into 6-inch links.
-Don't overstuff - leave room for expansion.
+Stuffing: Stuff into natural casings, twisting into links.

 A rustic CĂ´tes du RhĂ´ne or hearty Beaujolais matches the earthy, herbal complexity of these artisanal sausages.